Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-For example, take Yorkshire terriers.
-These small dogs often wear fancy ribbons and sleep on plush pillows, but they are prone to being vigilant watchdogs, often too quick to sound the alarm at the minimal sound.
+For example, take Yorkshire Terriers.
+These small dogs often wear fancy ribbons and sleep on plush pillows, but they are prone to being vigilant watchdogs, often too quick to sound the alarm at the slightest sound.

 How to Train a Dog to Bark on Command

 Different Types of Vocalization